willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 6. If Windows Mixed Reality does not install, reinstall the latest updates under **Settings > Windows Update > Check for Updates**.
 Contact Windows Support for additional help.

 ## Troubleshooting setup errors

-### Setup is stuck on the "Hang tight while we do some downloading" page

-Follow the guidance above in [We couldn't download the mixed reality software](troubleshooting-windows-mixed-reality.md#i-get-a-message-that-says-we-couldnt-download-the-mixed-reality-software).

 ### I get an error message when I try to create a boundary